 Many lawyers miss this one.
 Under Wisconsin law, if you have past drunk driving convictions or refusal revocations, you're probably subject to higher penalties for a new drunk driving.
 But, even though you may fall into one of these categories, these penalties may not apply to you if the court didn't follow proper procedures in the past case.
 The statutes state that a second drunk driving within ten years of a first drunk driving or refusal revocation, counted from dates of violation, is a second offense.
 Third offenses count all past drunk driving and refusal revocations in your lifetime, though DOT records generally don't go back past January 1, 1988, and convictions before that date actually are not counted.
 Convictions and refusal revocations from other states also count.
 But, if your past conviction or convictions resulted from a guilty or no contest plea and that past conviction resulted in your going to jail, then the court which accepted that plea was required to follow specified procedures to assure that the plea was a knowing and voluntary waiver of your right to a jury trial, privilege against self incrimination and, if you didn't have a lawyer, your right to counsel.
 If those procedures were not followed -- and many judges have taken short-cuts in plea proceedings because they were trying to do them quickly -- then the plea is probably Constitutionally invalid.
 If so, it may not be counted as a prior offense in determining the grade of the present case, i.e., second, third, etc. In Wisconsin, there is a "step-up" method for handling multiple OWI convictions for the same person; however, it does matter where you were previously convicted.
 (Click here to read Attorney Tracey Wood’s article regarding her Challenge of Prior Drunk Driving OWI Convictions in another state).
 Wisconsin Drunk Driving Law prohibits and defines it as an illegal activity in Wisconsin for a driver over the age of 21, with no OWI (Operating While Intoxicated) convictions to operate a motor vehicle, with a Blood Alcohol Concentration (BAC) of 0.08 or greater, while under the influence of an intoxicant, or while under the influence of a controlled substance or any other drug.
 According to Wisconsin Drunk Driving Law, a driver is "under the influence" when his or her ability to operate a motor vehicle is impaired.
 OWI number 1: On a first OWI conviction there may be a fine ranging between $150-$300, plus $355 surcharge with a suspension or revocation of your driving privileges ranging between 6-9 months; however, an occupational license can usually be availed immediately or your driving privileges may be retained while charges are pending provided a request for a hearing is filed within 10 days of the date of the violation and you prevail at that hearing.
 As the number of OWI conviction increases, the penalties accordingly increase, having a fine ranging between $600 - $10,000, with $355 surcharge and a possible jail term ranging between 6 months to 6 years.
 OWI-DUI-DWI charges can be much more severe if the person is found and proved guilty of causing injury, causing great bodily harm, or vehicular homicide.
 Those fines can reach up to $100,000 and a possible jail term of 25 years.
 Additionally, these more severe actions may also result in civil lawsuits.
 For drivers with three previous OWI convictions, the limit is lower: they are not allowed to operate a motor vehicle if their blood alcohol content is greater than 0.02.
 Challenging invalid prior convictions is an essential component of proper defense of a third or subsequent offense drunk driving case.
 Nonetheless, it is a defense which is frequently overlooked.
 If you are charged with a third or greater offense drunk driving, it is important that you select an attorney who is familiar with the grounds for Constitutional challenges to past convictions.
 Past convictions may be challenged in a new case without reopening the old one.
 Because first offense cases are not considered criminal, the validity of past convictions normally is an issue only in third and greater offense cases, i.e., only when a challenged past conviction was itself criminal.

 Jail is a mandatory penalty for all drunk driving convictions except the first one.
 There is no jail penalty in a first offense case.
 For all other drunk driving convictions, there is a minimum amount of jail time which must be served.
 The amount of the jail time which you are facing will depend on how many times you've had a conviction for drunk driving in the past, your alcohol concentration, and whether you refused a blood or breath test.
 The more past convictions, the higher the jail time: a minimum of five days for a second offense, 30 days for a third offense, 60 days for a fourth offense.
-Fifth and subsequent offenses are felonies and you can be sent to prison, if convicted.
+Fourth and subsequent offenses are felonies and you can be sent to prison, if convicted.
 Additionally, if there was a child under age 16 in the vehicle at the time of the offense, the minimum and maximum penalties double.
 You will probably go to jail for more than the minimum.
 All counties use a sentencing guideline system that equates the length of the jail sentence to the alcohol concentration revealed by testing, or to the fact of a refusal to submit to testing.
 Generally, these guidelines require longer sentences for higher alcohol concentrations and for refusing.
 There is a considerable variation in the severity of these sentencing guidelines among counties, though the scheme in Milwaukee County is generally regarded as the most harsh.
 Other factors that may be considered include whether there was an accident or other bad driving and, in some counties, whether there has been affirmative involvement in alcohol dependency treatment.

 You can lose your driver's license.
 You can lose your car.
 You can be ordered to alcohol treatment.
 You can be fined a lot of money.
 For a first offense drunk driving conviction, you'll lose your license for 6 to 9 months and pay a money penalty of at least $650.00.
 In second offense cases, the fines are larger, often over $1,000.00.
 Third offense cases carry even larger fines, and the State can decide that it wants to keep your car.
-By the fourth offense, under present law, the State is required to seize your car.
-A fifth offense is a felony, so there is a serious risk of going to prison, for up to two years.
+By the fourth offense, which is now a felony under present law, the State is required to seize your car and there is a serious risk of going to prison, for up to two years.
 Anyone convicted of drunk driving or a test refusal is always required to submit to an alcohol assessment, and to comply with whatever "Driver Safety Plan," i.e., Group Dynamics or alcohol treatment, in or out-patient, is recommended by the assessing agency.
 These services must be paid by the convicted driver.
 In addition, depending on the number of prior offenses, the driver may be required to have an ignition interlock installed on his or her vehicle, or may be required to immobilize the vehicle by having it booted.
 In third and subsequent offense cases, a judge may order a vehicle owned by the driver and used to commit the drunk driving offense seized by the Sheriff, and ultimately forfeited to the State.
 (That, however, requires a separate lawsuit.)
 The statutes allow judges to impose various forms of community service in drunk driving cases, but this authority is seldom exercised.

 Yes.
 How much will depend on your insurance carrier.
 A bigger problem than rates, however, may be coverage.
 Often, insurance companies after a drunk driving conviction refuse to write liability policy limits that are more than $ 50,000 in coverage.
 This can leave your assets and family unprotected against a lawsuit if there is later a claim.
 A $ 50,000 liability limits policy can be used up in a week's hospitalization and treatment.
 So, the real impact of a drunk driving conviction may be to put your family's financial security at risk.